telefonicaid/fiware-cygnus/doc/cygnus-ngsi/installation_and_administration_guide/name_mappings.md

    ]
 }
 ```
-In addition, It's allowed to use regular expressions for EntityIds replacement.
+In addition, it's allowed to use regular expressions for EntityIds replacement.
 For instance, if we want to rename EntityIds maintaining each entity number:

 ```
 {